• REVERSE MORTGAGE INFO

 What are the safeguards to the reverse mortgage program?

-The HECM program has safeguards built into the loan.
-We consider the reverse mortgage to be one of the safest loan products for senior borrowers as it is an FHA loan and HUD regulated.
-Some safeguards: reverse mortgage counseling, caps on interest rates, a 3-day right of rescission after closing in which you can change your mind and cancel the transaction.
-Be sure to consult your family and trusted advisors who know your financial situation and your goals for the future.
+The FHA HECM is considered one of the safest loan products as it is FHA insured and HUD regulated.
+Some safeguards: reverse mortgage counseling, caps on interest rates, 3-day right of rescission (cancellation) after closing where you can rescind the transaction, and a 120-day expected interest rate lock.

 IS IT RIGHT FOR ME?
 CLICK HERE